What kit to get and from where

 When buying mallets there are several factors to consider, as well as price:

-The following is a selection of mallets that are widely used at OUACC and at some colleges:
+The following is a selection of mallets could be of interest.

 Don't forget that there are also charges for postage.
 If you buy a number of mallets, where applicable, postage is charged at bulk rates.